zilliztech/zdoc/reference/api/python/python/PyMilvusLegacy/PyMilvusLegacy-Partition/Partition-query.md

         A period of time in seconds.

         The value defaults to __5__.
-If this parameter is set,  calculates the guarantee timestamp by subtracting this from the current timestamp.
+If this parameter is set, Zilliz Cloud calculates the guarantee timestamp by subtracting this from the current timestamp.

         <Admonition type="info" icon="📘" title="Notes">